 Some acne pads, however, can be beneficial for the skin.
 Some of the most useful anti-acne products are acne pads that contain small amounts of exfoliants designed to remove dead skin that causes fine lines and tight pores in the skin.

-If you have darker, oily skin, you should use a product that contains the beta-hydroxy acid (BHA), salicylic acid.
-Salicylic acid is the only beta-hydroxy acid used in skin care.
+If you have darker, oily skin, consider using a product that contains the beta-hydroxy acid (BHA), salicylic acid.
+Salicylic acid is the only beta-hydroxy acid used in skincare and is not only good for acne, but also lightening dark spots caused by acne.
 It is used in concentrations of up to 3%, in over-the-counter products and in prescription exfoliants.

 Both AHA’s and BHA stimulate the growth of collagen beneath the skin.
 They help fill in acne scars.
 They make the skin firmer without making it tight.
 They increase skin cell turnover, which naturally lightens the skin.